What Happens If I Don't Pay Property Taxes in Maine?

 Other Tax Sale Procedures

-And in other places, a tax foreclosure process is used, or the taxing authority simply executes its lien by taking title to the home.
+In other states, a tax foreclosure process is used, or the taxing authority executes its lien by taking title to the home.
+Maine law also allows tax lien foreclosures.

 In Maine, if your taxes are unpaid, the collector can sell your home at a public auction on the first Monday in February after the tax was assessed.
 (Me.
-Rev. Stat.
-Ann. tit.
-36 § 1071.)
+Rev. Stat. tit.
+36 § 1071 (2025).)

-At the auction, your property is sold to the bidder who is willing to pay the taxes and costs due and willing to accept the smallest fractional part of your property.
+At the auction, your property is sold to the bidder willing to pay the taxes and costs due and accept the smallest fractional part of your property.
 If no bidder offers to take only a portion of the property, the whole parcel will be sold.
 (Me.
-Rev. Stat.
-Ann. tit.
-36 § 1074.)
+Rev. Stat. tit.
+36 § 1074 (2025).)

 The winning bidder at the tax sale gets the right to eventually get ownership of your home if you don't pay off the debt.